Xiaofuhe/QC-pipeline-Tracula/README.md

 	"trac-all -path -c  dmrirc.studyName.Exam#"

 Step 6.
 Estimate Control Points
--	6.1 By running the shell script tracula_showOutputs_batch.sh, double check the results and correct the FAR and FRR cases if necessary.
+-	6.1 Run the shell script tracula_showOutputs_batch.sh to double check the results and correct the FAR and FRR cases if necessary.
 -	6.2 Edit the control points for partially reconstructed tracts by running the shell script tracula_editControlpoints_batch.sh.
 -	6.3 Run ras2vox_batch.m, convert the coordinates of the control points (please see: https://surfer.nmr.mgh.harvard.edu/fswiki/CoordinateSystems) from Right-Anterior-Superior (RAS, anatomical coordinates) to voxel space.
 -	6.4 Rerun TRACULA using edited control points.